-If the consumer decides to withdraw from a contract, you have to reimburse him including all payments that you have received.
+If the consumer decides to withdraw from a contract, you must reimburse him/her including all payments that you have received.
 The reimbursement needs to be done through the same means of payment as the one used to buy the product. (e.g. no reimbursement through vouchers is allowed).
-For instance, if the consumer decides to return the book he bought from you online using his credit card, you need to give him back the full price of the book including all the taxes as well as delivery costs on the account connected to the credit card used for the payment.
+For instance, if the consumer decides to return the book, she/he bought from you online using a credit card, you need to give him back the full price of the book including all the taxes as well as delivery costs on the account connected to the credit card used for the payment.

-The trader needs to reimburse the entire amount he has received from the consumer within 14 days starting from the day on which he has been informed of the consumer's decision to withdraw from the contract.
+The trader needs to reimburse the entire amount s/he has received from the consumer within 14 calendar days starting from the day on which s/he has been informed of the consumer's decision to withdraw from the contract.